 Once item is added in the list.
 User cannot change the Store.

-One demand is only for one store.
+One demand can be created only for one store.

 To add an item click on the Items button this will pop up the screen which is shown in the figure(Add Items).

-After adding items save your demand, DR# will be auto-generated and Date and time will be picked by the system.

 User will specify the name of the project if user demanding an item against any project.
 User will also enter the start and end date of that project.

-Then user will click on send for approval button, then demand will forward for approval.
+Or if demand is ready to send for approval user can only press send for Approval button.
+It will save the demand and then it will forward the demand to its assigned HOD.

+User can save the demand at any time. for this user has to press SAVE button.
+It will only save the demand and it will not be forwarded to HOD approval.
+Once demand is save it will generate the DR# (Demand Request Number).

+User can recall the number by pressing F11 on DR# field and select the demand.

+TO SEND HOD APPROVAL

+Once Demand is completed user can save and send it to HOD by pressing the button SEND FOR APPROVAL. **Once demand is send for approval user cannot change / update in this demand.

 If the Direct Requisition checkbox is checked then the demand will only need the approval of HOD and after approval its requisition will be created.

 After sending the demand for approval, it can’t be updated.